 - If you use Dexcom Share, you won’t see the details on the right side of the image below, but you’ll still get your glucose records and alerts.

-- If you use Nightscout and Loop, then you can configure what you want to see on the right side of the display.
+- If you use Nightscout and the Loop or iAPS app, then you can configure what you want to see on the right side of the display.

 Using Loop Follow